 Using an integral layered clothing system allows your garments to trap air between the layers for better thermal insulation.
 Of course, different clothing systems have different properties, pros, and cons, though there are some universal hiking apparel requirements for cold protection.
 They are the following:

 - Adequate insulation

-The clothing for cold conditions has to provide sufficient thermal insulation in every climatic condition even in the presence of strong wind.
+The clothing for cold conditions has to provide sufficient thermal insulation (wool is among the best materials for this purpose) in every climatic condition even in the presence of strong wind.
 This presents a major challenge to your clothing for cold protection.